-5. Describe the institution's specific academic support programs (e.g.; Facilitating Learning and Achieving Graduation program (FLAG) to ensure acclimation, academic success and retention of first-year student-athletes with special academic needs and first-year student-athletes admitted through any of the processes described in Self-Study Item No. 2.
+5. Describe the institution's specific academic support programs to ensure acclimation, academic success and retention of first-year student-athletes with special academic needs and first-year student-athletes admitted through any of the processes described in Self-Study Item No. 1.

-The institution must develop specific academic support programs to address the unique needs of student-athletes with entering academic profiles lower than those of the general student body.
+The institution must develop specific academic support programs to address the unique needs of student-athletes with entering academic profiles lower than those of the general student-body.